ihsoft/KSPDev/Sources/README.txt

 But only if path "Q:\GameData" exists.
 So, if you haven't did the subst then there will be no the convinience option.

-For the purpose of debugging you may want to copy filters and overrides there. cd <your git repository>
-  copy LogConsole-filters.cfg Q:\GameData\KSPDev\Plugins
-  copy LogInterceptor-source-overrides.cfg Q:\GameData\KSPDev\Plugins

-If you don't do this then your newly built binary will use deafult settings.

 *** For iOS users

 Give your own iDeas ...